 Although targeted primarily at the PPDR sector, the white paper will also be of interest to any organisation requiring or dealing with mission critical broadband applications.
-The full paper, 'Mission Critical Broadband Applications: A guide for deploying and developing mission critical applications using broadband technologies' can be read at www.tcca.info/about-tcca/tccaresources/whitepapers/ show growth potential in mobile and fixed broadband that will exploring innovative partnerships providers and vendors.
+The full paper, 'Mission Critical Broadband Applications: A guide for deploying and developing mission critical applications using broadband technologies' can be read at www.tcca.info/about-tcca/tccaresources/whitepapers/

 "The African telecommunications market shows a clear path towards digitalization.
-Omdia predicts that 95% of the LMR installed base in the region will be digitalized by 2025." savs Ildefonso de la Cruz. a principal analyst in the public safety & critical communications group at OMDIA.
+Omdia predicts that 95% of the LMR installed base in the region will be digitalized by 2025," says Ildefonso de la Cruz, a principal analyst in the public safety & critical communications group at OMDIA.